Are we too clean?

 And what repercussions – if any – do our cravings for cleanliness and healthy skin really have?

-The question consumers should be asking is, do we really know what ingredients are in our personal care products, and what are the best body wash ingredients that we can use?
+Consumers should be asking if we really know what ingredients are in our personal care products, and what are the best body wash ingredients that we can use?

-For those who are looking for the best body wash ingredients, there are sulfate-free shampoo products available that are free of the controversial ingredient Sodium Lauryl Sulfate (SLS).
+If you are looking for the best body wash ingredients, sulfate-free shampoo products don’t contain the controversial ingredient Sodium Lauryl Sulfate (SLS).

 Fat-restoring Agent Omega: This is one of the best body wash ingredients for dry skin; naturally replacing necessary essential fats in the hair and scalp.